 Similarly, innovative people don’t just throw ideas at the wall until something sticks.
 They make sure they have the information and knowledge to create ideas that will be effective, instead of potential harmful.
 Innovators know their ideas won’t always work out, but they take educated risks and base their ideas on all they have learned and experienced.

-While most job postings are bombarded with resumes, there are some industries that are hurting for applicant, some of which include network architects, healthcare professionals and computer programmers.
+While most job postings are bombarded with resumes, there are some industries that are hurting for applicant, some of which include network architects, healthcare managers and computer programmers.
 These in-demand roles are often left unfilled as employers struggle to find qualified candidates.
-In fact, because of a lack of candidates, the health care industry is expected to offer more jobs than any other by 2024.
-The data science is industry is in a similar situation as 83% of data scientists acknowledge a lack of qualified candidates in their field in 2016.
+Data science is one of these fields—83% of data scientists acknowledge a lack of qualified candidates in their field in 2016.

 These talent gaps can tell us a lot about innovation and stagnation.
 People who are always keeping up with new trends and exploring new possibilities are the ones who are in the running for these in-demand roles.
 Only people who spotted the potential of data early on have the training to fill these roles, giving them massive leverage with employers.
 Innovators never stagnate; they are always thinking about the next big opportunity and taking action to position themselves for success.
 Employers want people like this—people who can think big and keep their organizations from stagnating.

 When you’re searching for your dream job, so are hundreds of others.
 They’re all applying for the same openings, using the same strategies to land a job that everyone else is.
 However, the people who really get noticed are the ones who go straight to the companies they want with their value, regardless of whether there’s a posted opening or not.
 One tech company hired four people in six months who proactively reached out and showed the decision-maker at the company what they could do to make his company more successful.